littlefiredragon/WOTR_WoljifRomanceMod/README.md

 # WOTR_WoljifRomanceMod

 Follow the full romance path for Woljif Jefto that should have been in the game to begin with.
 At last you can give the tiefling the love he deserves, but winning his heart won't be easy...
 The romance is available for both male and female characters, and begins in Act 3.
 It's a very slow burn, but if you're patient with him, you can set his heart alight.
+Be aware that like official owlcat romances, this romance path contains camping events, command room events, and in-base dialogs!

 ## How to install